seaneesrehman/deck-cards/README.md

 - [Module] Desk Module has been added
 - Three API one post for creating a deck one get fetching a particulat deck and another get with count parameter that draws particular set from db
 - mongodb/mongoees has been used
-- a part of code that is written in deck class can optimized using recursion.
 - validations are implemented
 - test for logic is implemented